 Launch the app and grant root permissions when prompted.
 You’ll now see Basic Scan and Full Scan options.
 Ignore the first one, as it can only find low-res thumbnails of your images.
-Instead, focus on the Full Scan option.
+Instead, you’ll want to use the Full Scan option.

 Find your phone’s internal storage.
 This is normally the /data partition.
 Tap it, then choose the type of file you want to search for (likely JPG and/or PNG).
 Tap OK to begin.

-The app starts scanning immediately, and shows you a thumbnail grid of everything it finds.
+The app starts scanning immediately and shows you a thumbnail grid of everything it finds.
 It doesn’t just show your deleted photos—it shows every image in your phone’s internal storage.
-It thus takes a while to complete.
+The process thus takes a while to complete.

 To filter out some of the findings, tap the Settings icon.
-Set a larger Minimum File Size—by choosing 1,000,000, for example, you’ll limit your results to images larger than a megabyte.
+You should set a larger Minimum File Size—by choosing 1,000,000, for example, you’ll limit your results to images larger than a megabyte.
 You can also limit the date to a time near when the photos were taken.

 DiskDigger can’t find every deleted photo, and some might be corrupted.
 When it does find the ones you want, select them and tap Recover.